grimmer0125/embedded-pydicom-react-viewer/README.md

 ##  todo list

 Besides adding back above medical file cases/features, there are some optional things we can do
-1. [Done] host these on your server.
+1. [Done] Host these on your server.
 Check https://pyodide.org/en/0.17.0a2/usage/serving-pyodide-packages.html & https://pyodide.org/en/0.17.0a2/usage/loading-packages.html#
     1. pyodide.wasm (WebAssembly, 10MB), pyodide.asm.js (3.8MB), and pyodide.asm.data(5MB) files
     2. pyodide packages. e.g. numpy.js (159KB) and numpy.data (7.3MB <-used by WebAssembly).
 (By contrast, a numpy wheel package is about 16MB)
     3. non pyodide built-in pure python packages (which needs to be a wheel package and we use `pyodide micropip` to install them from PyPI). e.g. pydicom-2.1.2-py3-none-any.whl (1.9MB)
-3. move python code to a browser webworker, https://pyodide.org/en/0.17.0a2/usage/webworker.html#.
+3. Move python code to a browser webworker, https://pyodide.org/en/0.17.0a2/usage/webworker.html#.
 4. [done] Dockerization
 5. Bundle some testing DICOM files
 6. Introduction to medical files and pyodide
 7. Make a Python package
 8. 3D visualization
 9. Help to improve Pyodide
+10. Refactor
-10. Add tests
+11. Add tests

 ## Install Python, Node.js and their dependencies for intel and Mac M1 (arm) machines